jrnold/r4ds-exercise-solutions/docs/visualize.md

 <img src="visualize_files/figure-html/unnamed-chunk-17-1.png" width="70%" style="display: block; margin: auto;" />

-The locations in the above plot without points are the same cells in `facet_grid(drv ~ cyl)` tha have no points.
+The locations in the above plot without points are the same cells in `facet_grid(drv ~ cyl)` that have no points.

 3. What plots does the following code make?
 What does `.` do?